 juice of one lemon

 - Soak the beans for 2-3 hours.
 Drain, add 3 cups fresh water and cook the beans at medium heat in a covered stockpot until tender.
+Add water ½ cup at a time if needed.
 Depending on the size of the beans, they will take 45 minutes to an hour an a half.
 Save the beans with the liquid.

 - In a separate stockpot, heat up the ghee and pop the kalonji seeds.
 Add the minced onions and sauté until light golden in color.
-(Alternately add ¼ cup of caramelized chopped onions to speed put his process) Add the ground lamb, black pepper, turmeric and salt.
+(Alternately add ¼ cup of caramelized chopped onions to speed up this process) Add the ground lamb, black pepper, turmeric and salt.
 Cook on high heat for 5-7 minutes allowing the spices to coat the lamb.

 - Next add the chili powder, ginger purée, ground cardamom and cook for another 3-4 minutes.
 Add the beans with water, cover the pot and cook on low-medium heat for 20-30 minutes (stir every 5 minutes) or until the lamb is cooked through.
 Add the coconut milk and continue cooking.
-The curry should be thick and slightly creamy looking - if it appears dry, add more water or if too dry, add more coconut milk.
-Then stir in the cilantro, mint, lemon juice and serve.
+The curry should be thick and slightly creamy looking - if it appears dry, add more water or coconut milk.
+Stir in cilantro, mint, lemon juice and serve.

 ideas / variations